Updated: August 2022

 On July 21, 2021, the top three drug distributors-AmerisourceBergen, McKesson, and Cardinal Health-along with drug-maker Johnson and Johnson, announced a $26 billion “global settlement” that would resolve most of the suits brought against them from the government.
 This settlement affects the local governments (cities and counties) within the MDL, as well as the individual States.

-It is estimated that it will take until February 2022 to finalize the “global settlement” as well as determine participation-there are numerous cities, counties, and states that have stated they do not agree to the settlement amount and allocation of funds, and will be pursuing their own litigation against the defendants separately.
+In February 2022, the “global settlement” was finalized.
+Though, there are numerous cities, counties, and states that have stated they do not agree to the settlement amount and allocation of funds, and will be pursuing their own litigation against the defendants separately.

 The “global settlement” will not affect the trials or proposed settlements of other plaintiff groups, including Native American Tribes, third-party payors and hospitals.
 It is expected that the funds from this settlement will go directly to the government for abatement purposes.